karatelabs/karate/README.md

 # Features
 * Java knowledge is not required to write tests
 * Scripts are plain-text files and require no compilation step or IDE
-* Syntax is based on the popular Cucumber / Gherkin standard, and IDE support and syntax-coloring options exist
+* Based on the popular Cucumber / Gherkin standard, and IDE support and syntax-coloring options exist
 * Syntax 'natively' supports JSON and XML - including [JsonPath](https://github.com/jayway/JsonPath) and [XPath](https://www.w3.org/TR/xpath/) expressions
 * Express expected results as well-formed JSON or XML, and assert that the entire response payload (no matter how complex or deeply nested) is as expected
 * Embedded JavaScript engine that enables you to build a library of re-usable functions that suit your specific environment